 The effect is called cupping (curling up or down) and is a natural result of wood movement as it absorbs and then loses moisture in the environment.
 The wood expands widthways as the fibres fill with moisture they have absorbed, and then it contracts as it dries.
 If not countered, this ongoing process can stretch the wood and sometimes leaves it mis-shapen.

-Adding bars across the grain
+Adding wooden bars across the grain

 Wooden bars across the grain work by physically holding the wood surface flat.
 The bars are ideally mounted fairly close to each end, although the exact placing will depend on the intended leg or base position.